peter88213/nvhelp-de/source/view_menu.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, the icon size is 16x16 pixels.
 If the *Große Symbole in der Werkzeugleiste*
-checkbox is ticked, 24x24 icons are used after the next program startup.
+Auswahlfeld is ticked, 24x24 icons are used after the next program startup.

 .. note::
    This applies not only to the toolbar, but also to all other